 43 Wolf Creek Cave Falls

 It has been a year since our last visit to Big Creek, that’s probably too long for such an awesome place.
 So far, this spring has seen a lot of rain so we come anticipating beautiful scenery and lots of water.
 With our ‘creek waders’ in tow we drive south for Big Creek.
 Today we’ll start our hike at the ‘old homesite gate’.
-A metal gate next to the road and the remains of an old home, namely a root cellar and foundation stones.
-This is also the main parking area with room for maybe four cars, please don’t block the gate.
+A metal gate next to the road and remains of an old home, namely a root cellar and foundation stones.
+This is also the main parking area with room for maybe four cars, try not to block the gate.

 When hiking the Big Creek area, you can expect many stream crossings.